Sheep farming in Wales: Husbandry and economics

-There are over 8.7 million sheep in the entire country.
-Breeds favoured by modern wool producers, which originate from Wales, include the Badger Face Welsh Mountain, the Balwen Welsh Mountain and the Black Welsh Mountain.
+Twenty per cent of all agricultural work is made up by sheep farming.
+There are over 11 million sheep in the entire country.Breeds favoured by modern wool producers, which originate from Wales, include the Badger Face Welsh Mountain, the Balwen Welsh Mountain and the Black Welsh Mountain.

 Sheep farming in the mountains of Wales is an arduous task, particularly when the traditional techniques of farming are followed.
 The activities of sheep farming start with growing grass on the meadows, buying hay from external sources and stacking them.
 The season starts with the birth of the lambs during spring and continues with feeding, caring, shearing and transportation to market centers, maintaining the fencing around the pens, and taking care of the deserted young lambs or injured lambs.
 Farms are mostly under small farmers and it is one individual who bears most responsibilities.
 The sheep farmers' best support is the sheepdog for moving the flocks to better ground or to wintering areas in the valleys, and even in giving them organic treatments in the form of injections and treatments.

-In the early 2010s, sheep farming became less profitable to Welsh farmers for many reasons including the falling prices of lamb meat, weather conditions, the loss of more than one million breeding ewes between 2001 and 2009 and global warming.
-The threat of the United Kingdom withdrawing from the European Union was also a fear for the farmers.
-The EU support to the Welsh rural community was reported to be of the order of about half a billion euros a year.
-Government support had been sought in the way of subsidies and technical support.Disaster struck parts of Wales in March 2013 when the coldest weather experienced in 50 years caused the deaths of many sheep and lambs and hardship to sheep farmers.
+In recent years, sheep farming has become less profitable to the farmers for many reasons including the falling prices of lamb meat, weather conditions, the loss of more than one million breeding ewes between 2001 and 2009 and global warming.
+The threat of the United Kingdom withdrawing from the European Union is also a fear for the farmers of Welsh as they anticipate "doom the Welsh sheep industry".
+The EU support to the Welsh rural community is reported to be of the order of about half a billion euros a year.
+The loss on this account could be an additional burden of £40 per lamb on the farmers.
+Government support has been sought in the way of subsidies and technical support.Disaster struck parts of Wales in March 2013 when the coldest weather experienced in 50 years caused the deaths of many sheep and lambs and hardship to sheep farmers.

-Effects of Brexit

-The UK's departure from the European Union significantly impacted sheep farming in Wales.
-The introduction of trade barriers and tariffs led to a projected decline in sheep meat exports, which previously constituted a substantial portion of the market.
-This reduction in export opportunities exerted downward pressure on lamb prices, thereby affecting farm incomes.
-Economic analyses in 2021 suggested that Welsh exports could decrease by approximately 6%, equating to a £1.1 billion loss, with the sheep sector being notably vulnerable due to its reliance on EU markets.
-In response to these challenges, some farmers began exploring alternative land uses, such as afforestation, to offset potential income losses.
-Additionally, the phasing out of EU subsidies prompted a reevaluation of farming practices, with a shift towards more sustainable and diversified agricultural methods to enhance resilience in the post-Brexit landscape.
+According to the Welsh Government:"Food production is part of the fabric of Wales and the Welsh economy.
+In 2011 the sheep sector was worth £270 million – 20 per cent of the gross agricultural output of Wales.
+But of course its value to Wales goes far beyond its financial worth.
+Its role in sustaining rural and upland communities and their position as part of our social and cultural fabric is priceless."